A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Results and discussion

 In this work, an alternative continuous random walk (CRW) model is used to repeat the numerical study of particle deposition rates.
 This model is based on the wall-normal component of normalized Langevin equations in boundary layers (see \cite{mito2002use,Dehbi2008a}), which takes into account the effect of Stokes number along heavy particle paths (see \cite{Bocksell2006}).
-The Langevin equation is solved using a second-order accuracy Milshtein scheme (see \cite{mil1978method}).
+The Langevin equation is solved using a second-order accuracy Milshtein scheme (see \cite{mil1979method}).
 The non-dimensional fluctuating fluid velocity solved this way was converted to a physical velocity and then added into the particle equation of motion to account for the turbulence effect.

-Results for the deposition rates from this CRW model are shown in FIG.~\ref{fig:comparison_vplus1}.
+Results for the deposition rates from this CRW model are also shown in FIG.~\ref{fig:comparison_vplus0}.
 There are a few interesting points to note.
-Firstly, very similar results can be observed from this one-dimensional CRW model when compared to with the data of \citeauthor{Dehbi2008a}\cite{Dehbi2008a}.
+Firstly, very similar results are obtained by us from this one-dimensional CRW model compared to those obtained using CRW by \citeauthor{Dehbi2008a}\cite{Dehbi2008a}.
 Secondly, the numerical results from all the models show fair agreement with experiments for large particles.
 However, they all give significant under-predictions on deposition rates for small particles.
 In contrast to the present one-dimensional CRW and stochastic quadrant model, the CRW model employed by \citeauthor{Dehbi2008a}\cite{Dehbi2008a} was solved in three dimensions with curve-fitting DNS database.
 This may further corroborate the view that the wall-normal fluid fluctuations are a critical control factor on the deposition of heavy particles from fully developed turbulent boundary layer.
 Thus, as far as practical applications are concerned, it is possible and feasible to feed in only the wall-normal fluid fluctuations for studying particle deposition.
-On the other hand, compared to CRW models, the stochastic quadrant model is capable of yielding equal quality results for deposition rates, given its relatively simple nature and physical meaning of modelling the geometrical features, e.g. sweeps and ejections, explicitly in turbulent boundary layers.
-As as consequence, it is potentially a very promising model for studying deposition of heavy particles from turbulent flows.
+On the other hand, compared to CRW models, the stochastic quadrant model is capable of yielding equally reliable results for deposition rates, given its relatively simple nature and the way it takes account of the influence of sweeps and ejections in turbulent boundary layers.
+As a consequence, it is potentially a very promising model for studying deposition of heavy particles from turbulent flows.